People

 Dr. Andrew J. Westphal (now a postdoc at UCSF)

-Dr. Natalie G. De Shetler (now a Staff Data Scientist at Intuit)
+Dr. Natalie G. De Shetler (now Machine Learning Manager at Stripe)

 Dr. Tiffany E. Chow (now a postdoc at UCSF)